sguysc/Car-Behavioral-Cloning/writeup_report.md

 ![alt text][image1]

-it consists of a convolution neural network with 3x3 filter sizes and depths between 24 and 64 (model.py function bc_model() )
+it consists of a convolution neural network with 3x3 and 5x5 filters sizes and depths between 24 and 64 (model.py function bc_model() )

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

-There is also an option to initialize the model with previously saved model so we could only add new data to train.
-But de-

-facto, this option was not really used because of the folder structure I used (all pics dumped to the same location).
+There is also an option to initialize the model with previously saved model so we could only add new data to train and initialize with previos weights.
+But de-facto, this option was not really used because of the folder structure I used (all pics dumped to the same location).

 #### 2. Attempts to reduce overfitting in the model